dustinpfister/blog_posts/_posts/phaser-group-fixed-to-camera.md

 ## 1 - What to know

 This is a post on using the [FixedToCamera](https://photonstorm.github.io/phaser-ce/Phaser.Group.html#fixedToCamera) property of a [Group](https://photonstorm.github.io/phaser-ce/Phaser.Group.html) in [Phaser ce](https://photonstorm.github.io/phaser-ce/), as well as a few related properties and topics.

+## 2 - An example of a fixed group

+For this example of a fixed group in phaser ce I will be creating a group, and then make it fixed to the camera.
+I then use the cameraOffset property to set the position of the group relative to the camera.
+To know that the camera is moving around the world I will place a bunch of sprites in the world just to help server as a frame of reference.
+Then in the update method I will move the camera around the game world, and any display objects that I will place in the fixed group will stay in the proper position relative to the position of the camera.

 ```js
 var game = new Phaser.Game(320, 240, Phaser.AUTO, 'gamearea');